peta LiLY

 The historical image of the unique clown-face makeup carefully painted onto a porcelain egg and placed inside a glass cabinet in a museum (a beautiful tradition with a pragmatic, copyright purpose), might lead someone newly learning clown to think they need to arrive at a fixed entity.
 I love to quote Angela de Castro: 'I have more than one Clown'.

 Thinking of entering a Clown State is, for all these reasons, a useful thing.
 I feel it is helpful to see Clown State as a robust and elastic state of play.
-The concept of 'inner clown' works very well for many - but it could, to some, sound fragile, elusive, fixed, precious.
+The concept of 'inner clown' works very well for many - but it might, to some, sound fragile, elusive, fixed, precious.

 Normally when teaching Clown, right at the start, I get people to look into the eyes of the other - 'looking and seeing, making a connect'; but for the purposes of this process (the first several steps, at any rate), participants are invited to look only at objects and surfaces in the room.